 Disc Golf During the Lockdown

-The government has announced that from Wednesday 13 May, people in England* can go outside more than once a day for exercise as long as they’re following social distancing guidelines, alone, with members of their household, or with one person from outside of their household.
+The government has announced that from Monday June 1st, people in England and Northern Ireland* can go outside more than once a day for exercise as long as they’re following social distancing guidelines, alone, with members of their household, or with up to five other people from outside of their household.

-We interpret this as meaning that, in England*, disc golf can be played, either solo, with members of your household or with one other person, provided that social distancing is still applied.
+We interpret this as meaning that, in England and Northern Ireland*, disc golf can be played, either solo, with members of your household or with up to five other people, provided that social distancing (2m) is still applied.
 We recommend you only handle your own discs and minimise contact with baskets and other course furniture.
 Hand sanitiser could sensibly be used following such contact.

 Please follow the government’s guidelines sensibly and responsibly.
 Be aware that public parks may be busier than usual, so take time to ensure your throwing area is clear – it should go without saying, but if you are playing solo, do not take any blind shots into areas you can’t see.
 Before you travel it would be worth checking that the park/facility is open, including any car parking area.